 6.5.2 Review: Abstract and Plain Language Summary

-See Section 11.8 Writing an abstract in the Cochrane Handbook for more details on this topic.
+See Chapter III.3.1 Abstract in the Cochrane Handbook for more details on this topic.

 The abstract should be no more than 400 words long, and as the abstract will be published in MEDLINE and Science Citation Index it must be written as a standalone document.